boes-matt/html5-demos/README.md

 - [The Mozilla Developer Network Canvas Tutorial](https://developer.mozilla.org/en-US/docs/HTML/Canvas/Tutorial)
 - [The MDN's "Drawing Graphics with Canvas"](https://developer.mozilla.org/en-US/docs/HTML/Canvas/Drawing_Graphics_with_Canvas)

-The images are from the Udacity course.
+The images and music are from the Udacity course.